terremoth/my-cheatsheets/performance.md

 - [ ] If you need to frequently send emails, prefer to outsource it to a company that is specialized in this, like SendGrid
 - [ ] Learn how/why use INDEX on some tables columns (DB), the ones that you do more WHERE's (mainly the ones that are string/varchar variant fields), this will increase SELECT statements response
 - [ ] If you have lots of queries doing "where \`something\` like '%foobar%' consider use Elastic Search, because this kind of query take more and more time the more the table grows
 - [ ] Never store file/blobs in your DB, upload it somewhere else.
 They make the DB and the tables bigger.
-Your web server can deliver the files and images absurdly faster than querying
+Your web server can deliver the files and images absurdly faster than querying.
+You can descentralize using AWS S3, or Backblaze as external file storages
 - [ ] Learn about BigO Notation and look where your algorithms can be optimized to process faster, like loops inside loops and joins
 - [ ] Query only the necessary columns you going to use, avoid "SELECT * FROM"
 - [ ] Never EVER use MongoDB as first option if you don't know why you're choosing it.
 Most part of the time you are going to need relational databases